Penn State Golf Courses: 20th century

-"Modernization"

 By 1993, the expansion of the university and the inconvenience of running the golf operation from two separate locations lead Penn State to consider new alternatives regarding the golf courses.
 Noted golf architecture firm Ault, Clark & Associates (ACA) developed a master plan that would retrofit both courses to be run from the Blue Course's West College Avenue site and add an additional nine holes to become the second nine of a new Blue Course.

 The plan changed several holes on the existing Blue and White Courses.
 These changes eliminated the existing 3rd, 8th and 9th holes of the Blue Course, and also the 13th hole of the White to allow for a new White Course front nine consisting of the remaining holes from the old Blue.
 The new back nine for the Blue Course reflecting a typical ACA design.
 Six holes that did not fit in the new White Course routing were retained as a small practice course.

 The opening of a new clubhouse in 1994 signalled the new era of Penn State golf.
 However, university expansion necessitated the destruction and development of the six hole course, which had been dubbed the "Nittany Course".
 These holes were completely eliminated by 2002.

-The golf courses today
+21st century

 As of November 2005, work was done on some significant renovations to both courses.
 Tree removal and the construction of new tee boxes to add length, major changes to the 7th and 8th holes of the Blue Course were completed in the spring of 2007.
 The new "Lion" tees now measure 7228 yd Par 72.
 Several changes were also made to the Nittany Lion golf teams practice facilities.
 In August 2007 a 2 acre area short-game practice facility was opened that is for the exclusive use of the Nittany Lions Men's and Women's Varsity Teams.
 The area includes two 5000 sqft greens with one used exclusively for putting and one attached to a 100 yd and 50 yd fairway for wedge practice.